Turkcell/Apigee.Net/README.md

 each platform, supplies its best way to send the Http requests.

-Currently we have IHttpTools Implementations for .Net 4.5 & Windows Phone 7. the implementations are inside the relevant Sample App.
+Currently we have IHttpTools Implementations for .Net 4.5 & Windows Phone 7.

+All implementations are inside the relevant Sample App.

 Try It!